 It is the belief of the GPHP that ethical leaders are positive change agents.
-As Dr. Frederick Patterson said:
+As Dr. Frederick Patterson stated in a speech given in 1944:

 “Change agents are critical links to enable community to grow, be healthy and make a positive contribution to America.
 Their road is often rocky, but they are sustained by their training and commitment to make the world a better place in which to live.”
 (Source: Speech, 1944 New York)